ananis25/python-lib/{{cookiecutter.hyphenated}}/README.md

 ## Development

-To contribute to this library, first checkout the code.
-Then create a new virtual environment:
+To contribute to this library, checkout the code and install `Flit`.

-    cd {{ cookiecutter.hyphenated }}
-    python -mvenv venv
-    source venv/bin/activate

-Or if you are using `pipenv`:

-    pipenv shell

 Now install the dependencies and test dependencies: